adebisidammyy-sketch/medisure-soc-phishing-investigation/README.md

 Methodology

-Header analysis — examined the raw email source for sender authenticity, relay path, and header inconsistencies (MXToolbox) Indicator extraction — catalogued IPs, domains, and reply-to addresses as IOCs Threat intelligence corroboration — checked every IOC independently against VirusTotal, AlienVault OTX, and AbuseIPDB rather than relying on a single source
+Header analysis: examined the raw email source for sender authenticity, relay path, and header inconsistencies (MXToolbox) Indicator extraction: catalogued IPs, domains, and reply-to addresses as IOCs Threat intelligence corroboration: checked every IOC independently against VirusTotal, AlienVault OTX, and AbuseIPDB rather than relying on a single source
-Log correlation — searched the extracted IOCs against MediSure's proxy, firewall, and authentication logs in Splunk to confirm actual staff interaction
+Log correlation: searched the extracted IOCs against MediSure's proxy, firewall, and authentication logs in Splunk to confirm actual staff interaction
-Triage & classification — combined findings into a single verdict and attack classification Response planning — defined containment, recovery, and lessons-learned actions based on the specific accounts and infrastructure identified
+Triage & classification: combined findings into a single verdict and attack classification Response planning: defined containment, recovery, and lessons-learned actions based on the specific accounts and infrastructure identified

 Tools Used